Compliance Corner

 What SI is doing:

-To help ensure compliance with the new California license law, SI will modify its materials for California employers and applicants to indicate that providing driver’s license information is voluntary, not mandatory—unless the employer informs SI that the job position meets the new law’s two-part test.
+To help ensure compliance with the new California license law, SI will modify its materials for California employers and applicants to indicate that providing driver’s license information is voluntary, not mandatory—unless the employer informs SI that the job position meets the new law’s two-part test

 Employer Considerations:

 If a job position does not require a driver’s license, employers may want to consider excluding a motor vehicle record from the background check.
-This would avoid any potential violation of the new law.

 The New York Clean Slate Act